What does a Marriage and Family Therapist Do? A Day in the Life

 When families face difficult situations like divorce, job loss, illness, or death of a loved one, the MFT is there to help them cope and navigate through the struggle.
 These life changes can place a great deal of pressure on individuals and relationships, and it’s the MFT’s role to counsel and support families as they confront these trying times.

 All families experience conflict, albeit to varying extremes.
 MFTs are trained to help mediate these conflicts and provide individuals with useful communication tools to promote reconciliation.
-Whether it’s marital tension, behavioral problems in children, or anything in between, a marriage and family therapist brings their insight and impartiality to bear on the situation at hand, provoking thought, discussion, and positive life changes.
+Whether it’s marital tension, mental and emotional disorders, behavioral problems in children, or anything in between, a marriage and family therapist brings their insight and impartiality to bear on the situation at hand, provoking thought, discussion, and positive life changes.

 Breaking Dysfunctional Cycles

 In order to become an MFT, you need to have the proper tools.
-A marriage and family therapy degree will equip you to handle the various situations that you may face, giving you insight into the most effective methodologies and up-to-date industry information.
+A marriage and family therapy degree will equip you to handle the various situations that you may face, giving you insight into the most effective family therapy activities, methodologies, and up-to-date industry information.
 An online MFT program is also a valuable option for candidates who want to fulfill their goals and make an impact in a more flexible environment.

 If you’re considering a degree in marriage and family therapy, learn more by contacting Alliant International University.
 You’ll earn everything you need to achieve your dream of becoming an MFT, and make your impact one family at a time.